tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/配置指南/域名配置/回源配置/回源 URL 重写_intl_en.md

 - Each domain name can have up to 100 rewrite rules.
 - You can adjust the priority for multiple rules.
 Rules at the bottom of the list have higher priority.
-- Current Origin URL: starting with `/`; prefix matching is used by default; supporting full-path matching (e.g., /test/a.jpg) and wildcard (*) matching (e.g., /test/*/*.jpg).
-If you want to specify a file directory, you cannot end the path with `/` (e.g., /test).
+- Current Origin URL: starting with “/”; prefix matching is used by default; supporting full-path matching (e.g., /test/a.jpg) and wildcard (*) matching (e.g., /test/*/*.jpg).
+If you want to specify a file directory, you cannot end the path with “/” (e.g., /test).
-- Target Origin Domain: the current domain name is used by default (excluding `http://` and `https://`).
+- Target Origin Domain: the current domain name is used by default (excluding “http://” and “https://”).
 You can modify it as needed.
-- Target Origin Path: starting with `/` (e.g., /newtest/b.jpg); the wildcard `*` can be captured with `$n` (e.g., if n=1,2,3… then /newtest/$1/$2.jpg).
-If you want to specify a file directory, you cannot end the path with `/` (e.g., /test).
+- Target Origin Path: starting with “/” (e.g., /newtest/b.jpg); the wildcard “*” can be captured with “$n” (e.g., if n=1,2,3… then /newtest/$1/$2.jpg).
+If you want to specify a file directory, you cannot end the path with “/” (e.g., /test).
-- Up to 5 `*` and 10 `$n` are supported.
+- Up to 5 “*” and 10 “$n” are supported.
 - The target origin domain can contain up to 250 characters.
 Other content can contain up to 1,024 characters.
-Chinese characters are not supported.

 ## Configuration Samples:

-Suppose the **Origin URL Rewrite Configuration** of the acceleration domain name `www.test.com` is as follows:
+Suppose the **Origin URL Rewrite Configuration** of the acceleration domain name www.test.com is as follows:
 ![](https://main.qcloudimg.com/raw/c255f4e4643a15e2e47a29a608a9fd01.png)

-The origin-pull URL will be re-written as follows:
+The origin-pull will be rewritten as follows:
-- In case `www.test.com/images/1.jpg` is requested, the request hits the first and third rule.
-As rules are executed from the bottom to top, the URL will be re-written to `www.test.com/index.html`.
+- In case www.test.com/images/1.jpg is requested, the request hits the first and third rule.
+As rules are executed from the bottom to top, the URL will be re-written to www.test.com/index.html.
-- In case `www.test.com/images` is requested, the request hits the first, second, and third rule.
-As rules are executed from the bottom to top, the URL will be re-written to `www.test.com/index.html`.
+- In case www.test.com/images is requested, the request hits the first, second, and third rule.
+As rules are executed from the bottom to top, the URL will be re-written to www.test.com/index.html.